Fighting Food Loss and Waste

 Tweet with GCCA about Food Maximization

-What efforts are you taking to reduce food loss and waste?
+What efforts are you taking to reduce food loss and food waste?
 Tweet about your initiatives using the following hashtags:

-For inquiries about what GCCA and its members are doing to advance food maximization, or to share your organization’s efforts to reduce food loss and waste, contact Richard Tracy at firstname.lastname@example.org
+For inquiries about what GCCA and its members are doing to advance food maximization, or to share your organization’s efforts to reduce food loss and food waste, contact Richard Tracy at firstname.lastname@example.org